 Will converting a PDF to a PNG mess anything up?

 Whenever you convert a file from one format to another, you’re at risk of something going wrong.
 Basically, the more moving pieces you have, the more chances there are that something will get jammed.
 When you do your conversion, there’s a chance of some quality loss or a bigger glitch.

 Just make sure to check your files every step of the way and you’ll be totally fine.

-Canva is a great design software, but everything has its limitations.
-Luckily, with the right tricks and workarounds, we can knock these limitations down and continue to create great designs using PDFs within Canva.
-With a simple conversion, we can turn PDFs into images that work seamlessly with Canva.
+Canva is a great design software, that can now work with PDFs!
+Simply drag and drop them into your homepage and start designing.
+If you need your PDFs to be added to an existing design, with a simple conversion, we can turn PDFs into images that work seamlessly with Canva.
 Simple as that.
 Happy designing!